ymcatwincities/openy-docksal/README.md

-This is a Docksal-based for the [OpenY](https://github.com/ymcatwincities/openy) Drupal distribution.
+This is a Docksal-based for the [Open Y](https://github.com/ymcatwincities/openy) Drupal distribution.

 [Docksal](https://docksal.io/) is used as a local development environment.